DavidCC812/Moonshot_Project/documents/thesis_document/thesis_document.md

 - **Milestone 9: Oral presentation and project defense**
   - **Date:** June 24, 2025
-  - **Description:** Final presentation and defense of the Inclusive Trip Planner project before the thesis jury.
+  - **Description:** Oral defense of the Inclusive Trip Planner thesis before the examination committee.
 Slides, demo, and supporting materials were prepared to communicate the project’s goals, process, and results.

 ## 7.2 Tasks